Option 1 and Option 2 Internal Procedures

-- Ensure everyone understands what this option means regarding how the course development process will proceed
+- Ensure understanding of the project scope and how the course development process will proceed.

-- The Aspects and Elements of Course Design and Development document should be used to assist in this discussion
+- Aspects and Elements of Course Design and Development may be used to assist in this discussion.

-- Assign appropriate ID&T resources to support the effort
+- The appropriate ID&T resources will then be assigned to the project.

 - ID&T will provide a monthly project status report.